Surgery for secondary cancer in the liver

 - into a vein

-- into the tissue close to your wound.
+- into the muscle close to your wound.

 You may have a button you can press to give yourself an extra dose of painkillers if needed.
 This is called patient-controlled analgesia (PCA).
 It is set so that you cannot have too much painkiller.

 When you no longer need painkillers through a pump, you can take them as tablets.
-Tell your nurses and doctors if you are in pain.
+Tell your nurses and doctors if you have pain.
 They can give you the dose of painkillers that is right for you.

 Related pages